treeman/jonashietala/drafts/battling_burnout.markdown

 > I've finished Better Call Saul now and the rest of the season was as good as I remembered.
 I still have two seasons of Money Heist left.
 { :notice }

-[Better Call Saul]: https://www.imdb.com/title/tt3032476/?ref_=fn_al_tt_0 "Better Call Saul"
+[Better Call Saul]: https://www.imdb.com/title/tt3032476 "Better Call Saul"
-[Money Heist]: https://www.imdb.com/title/tt6468322/?ref_=fn_al_tt_0 "Money Heist"
+[Money Heist]: https://www.imdb.com/title/tt6468322 "Money Heist"

 # Struggling to find a balance

+After having this realization, I did what everyone always recommends you to do, which is to seek out professional help.
+And I'm glad I did, because without it I probably would've crashed *much* harder.

+I'll go into [more detail](#what-helped-me) on what specifically helped me, but I think it's important to recognize that in the end you're the only one who can solve your problems.

+And for me my biggest problem was how to find a balance in how I addressed my burnout, and how I addressed my depression.

+To simplify, this is the big picture approach:

+- **To battle burnout**

-To battle burnout: take it easy
+  Take it easy to regain energy.
-To battle depression: do things

-# A lack of enjoyment or meaning
+- **To battle depression**

+  Do things to make me feel accomplished and increase my happiness.

+The problem here is that they often interfere with each other.
+If I take it easy and do nothing, I feel terrible because I didn't accomplish anything and I feel like a complete failure, and if I force myself to do lots of things I feel absolutely exhausted afterwards.

+An example of this is how programming on my free time, on a project without

 # What helped me